ammar-homaida-statistics/easystatisticsacademy/foundations/what-is-data/index.md

 &nbsp;   <p>

-&nbsp;     <strong>Raw data</strong> is the closest form of the recorded observations—before major
+&nbsp;     <strong>Raw data</strong> is the closest form of the recorded observations before major

-&nbsp;     cleaning, summarizing, or transformation.
+&nbsp;     cleaning, filtering, summarizing, or transformation.

-&nbsp;   </p>

-&nbsp;   <p>

-&nbsp;     <strong>Processed data</strong> is data after changes such as filtering, formatting,

-&nbsp;     removing outliers, filling missing values, combining sources, or creating new variables.

 &nbsp;   </p>